BU-ISCIII/nextflow-scif/README.md

 echo 'export PATH=${PATH}:/scif/apps/samtools/bin' >> $SINGULARITY_ENVIRONMENT
 ```

-In order to take advantage of complete nextflow functionality I decided to assume this mistake in the use of SCIF, which will make the apps envs not being totally separated.
+In order to take advantage of complete nextflow functionality I decided to assume this "mistake" in the use of SCIF, which will make the apps envs not being totally separated.
 You can read the [Notes](#notes) section for the pros and cons of this approximation and an insight of another posibility I don't like so much (or I consider less useful for our situation).

 **NOTE**: it would be cool to use $SCIF_APPBIN_samtools, instead of the full path ```/scif/apps/samtools/bin```, but I tried and this variable must be set after PATH env variable, because I can't get it working.